Click To Go Back To The Main www.GlenStephens.com Stamps Homepage

 "My introduction to the stamp trade saw me working after school for a local dealer, soaking, sorting and packing stamps," he continued.
 "At the ripe old age of 12, I was trusted to run that shop for a week!
 Paid at the princely sum of 80¢ an hour, I was able to carefully add to my collection."

 "I soon became fascinated in the King George V head issues of Australia and began to haunt the stamp shops several times a week, and I even started attending stamp auctions.
-From that point onwards, I could see that my future lay in the world of stamp hinges, perforations, and watermarks."
-Fast forward to January 1977, when Dunkerley joined the stamp trade full time.
-He initially worked for the legendary firm of Robson Lowe in Melbourne, under the guidance of Ray Kelly.
-He went on: "As auction describer, I very quickly had to learn the ropes.
-I vividly recall my first morning, when Ray handed me an important collection of NSW Sydney View stamps."
+From that point onwards, I could see that my future lay in the world of stamp hinges, perforations, and watermarks.

-"Having never ever before seen a OSydney View stamp, it was suddenly my job to classify them by catalog number, grade them by condition and place a fair estimate on about 80 individual copies.
+"Having never ever before seen a Sydney View stamp, it was suddenly my job to classify them by catalogue number, grade them by condition and place a fair estimate on about 80 individual copies.
 I guess I learned fairly quickly, as the stamps sold well, the vendor was happy, Ray was happy and I was overjoyed at actually being paid to learn about stamps!"

 "This is something you can never learn from books.
 Working for Australia's leading firm during that heady period was an invaluable apprenticeship, the like of which few dealers anywhere in the world have had the opportunity to experience."